Privacy notice for past, present and prospective staff of Goldsmiths.

 Sharing your personal data with others

-Your information will be shared internally, including with members of Human Resources and Finance (including Payroll), your line manager, managers in the department in which you work and IT staff if access to the data is necessary for performance of their roles.
+Your information will be shared internally, including with members of People and Operational Development and Finance (including Payroll), your line manager, managers in the department in which you work and IT staff if access to the data is necessary for performance of their roles.

 Special category data will not be shared without your permission.
 Aggregated equality data will be shared with College managers and committees and published on our website for the purpose of equality monitoring.